Operation Agneepath

-Operation Agneepath is a Bangladeshi action thriller film directed by Ashiqur Rahman, produced under the banner of Vertex Production and Cinefekt Entertainment.
+Operation Agneepath (অপারেশন অগ্নিপথ) is an unreleased Bangladeshi action thriller film directed by Ashiqur Rahman, produced under the banner of Vertex Production and Cinefekt Entertainment.
 It stars Shakib Khan, Shiba Ali Khan, Sayelaluddin Mahalder And Misha Sawdagor in lead roles.
-This film has been music composed by Dabbu Ghosal, Akassh and Imran Mahmudul.
+This film's music was composed by Dabbu Ghosal, Akassh and Imran Mahmudul.

 The film centers around Major Shehzad Khan, a Secret Service Bangladesh agent, tasked with assassinating Zulfiqer Mirza, who is planning to undertake a massive terrorist attack in Bangladesh.
 The plot of the film builds around SSB espionage operation, and assassination of Zulfiqer Mirza in Australia.
-Principal photography began in September 2016, in Sydney, Australia.
+That specialized operation was led by Captain Syed Helaluddin, Major Shehzad & Lt Rawshan Mehdi.
+This operation was a historic success of DGFI.
+The movie was made on basis of that true undercover operation.
+It was one of Principal photography began in September 2016, in Sydney, Australia.
 The film was slated to release on 23 December 2017, but did not release.